Laki, Plovdiv Province

 Laki (Лъки [ˈɫɤki]) is a small town in Laki Municipality in Plovdiv Province, southern Bulgaria.
-As of 2006 it has 2,615 inhabitants.
+As of 2006 it had 2,615 inhabitants.
 It is located in the Rhodope mountains, 54 km to the south of the province capital Plovdiv, and 88 km to the north of Smolyan.
-There is a lead-zinc flotation factory, several textile plants and timber workshops.
+There is a lead-zinc flotation factory, several textile plants, and timber workshops.